A Vote of Confidence: Self-Belief in the Workplace

 confidence at work

-We went into this endeavour expecting to find a notable lack of confidence from respondents.
+We went into this endeavor expecting to find a notable lack of confidence from respondents.
 Numerous studies have reported a “confidence crisis” and even a “confidence gap” between the self-belief of men and women.

 But we were pleasantly surprised.